SAFE: Machine Unlearning With Shard Graphs: Additional Details of Architecture and Training

 \paragraph{Optimization.} Whenever training InCA adapters, we train using AdamW for 30 epochs using cosine annealing and starting learning rate $\text{lr} = 0.05$; we use weight decay of $10^{-4}$.
 Whenever training the linear model for the experiment in \cref{fig:inca_vs_linear} we lower the learning rate to $\text{lr}=3\mathrm{e}{-4}$ as we observed this increased performance.
 For the linear model all other hyperparameters remain the same as when training the InCA adapter.

-\paragraph{Architecture.} When using InCA adapters, LayerNorm is applied to both the inputs and queries separately before they are passed through the cross attention block.
-A second LayerNorm is applied after the cross attention before the final logits are computed as customary in ViTs.
+\paragraph{Architecture.} When using InCA adapters, LayerNorm is applied to both the inputs and queries separately before they are passed through the cross-attention block.
+A second LayerNorm is applied after the cross-attention before the final logits are computed as customary in ViTs.
 While in general InCA adapters can be applied to any layer in the network \cite{inca}, in our experiments we always attach it to the penultimate layer, namely the end of block 22 (the input to \texttt{blocks.23.norm1}).
 When using linear adapters for the experiment depicted in \cref{fig:inca_vs_linear}, we also apply LayerNorm before the fully connected layer.

 \paragraph{Prototype model.} We note that the prototype model is only added at inference time, not training time, as adding the prototype model during training would expose each adapter to information from all other training samples, thus breaking the information compartmentalization.
 When computing the prototypes $p_k$, we normalize the feature embeddings